 George Santos’ campaign treasurer, Nancy Marks, to plead guilty to federal crime

-The campaign treasurer for lying U.S. Rep George Santos is expected to plead guilty to federal felony charges in Long Island Thursday, according to court documents.
+NEW YORK — The campaign treasurer for U.S. Rep George Santos is expected to plead guilty to federal felony charges in Long Island on Thursday, according to court documents.

 Santos, who notoriously campaigned on a series of lies about his professional and personal life, was indicted in May for wire fraud, money laundering, theft of public funds and making false statements to Congress.
 He pleaded not guilty on the charges.